CSCfi/pyops/README.md

 Adding node for monitoring:

 First we need to edit examples/createhostExample.py file and a add node name from where pyops will fetch template data.
-For example, if you want to add a new nodes in devel environment, then we can take metadata from a devel node reference-server.domain.
+For example, if you want to add a new node in devel environment, then we can take metadata from a devel node reference-server.domain.
 If your newserver is new-server.domain, then we can do following.

     $ export prod_ops_user="username"